teamzuzu/tailscale-proxy/README.md

 # tailscale-proxy

-a simple k8s deployment showing a simple approach to connecting your cluster to your headscale tailnet without having to use the operator
+a k8s deployment showing a simple approach to connecting your cluster to your headscale tailnet without having to use the operator

 to deploy you need to update